jharr461/SQL-Portfolio/README.md

 4. **Customer Segmentation and Insights:**
    In this, we can see how SQL empowers customer segmentation for targeted marketing strategies.
 Learn how clustering techniques and SQL queries can categorize customers, leading to personalized engagement, improved retention, and higher conversions.

-Connect with me on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/jerome-harrison-8b6984177/)
+Connect with me on LinkedIn: [https://www.linkedin.com/in/jerome-harrison-8b6984177/]